jonas089/account-statements/README.md

 # Analyze .csv files from bank statements in Python
 Neither Revolut, nor Cedit Suisse offer APIs for non-business customers.
-As an engineer I am annoyed and therefor chose to write this python library that helps me manage my expanses.
+As an engineer I am annoyed and therefore chose to write this python library that helps me manage my expanses.
 Revolut `csv` exports are straightforward but Credit Suisse statements are terrible :).

 Therefore Revolut statements can be anything (monthly, yearly, etc.) and are processed one-by-one using the directory structure described below.